 Length: 13 pages

-This bill was introduced on August 6, 2009, in a previous session of Congress, but was not enacted.
+This bill was introduced on August 6, 2009, in a previous session of Congress, but it did not receive a vote.

 Aug 6, 2009